mauckc/coinmarketcap-info/README.md

 ### Usage
 Run the code and it will ask you what cryptocurrency you would like to know current market information for.

+The program will execute a CoinMarketCap API call that will respond with real-time information on user specific coins

-It will respond with ticker price, market cap, price change percentages etc.
+information includes: ticker price, market cap, price change percentages etc.

+Large number are converted to words with inflect library

 Input:
 ```bash